solaroptic/fabiz/frontend/README.md

 ## Features

-Real-time messaging: Chat effortlessly with fellow [Your Last Name]s using Socket.io.
+Real-time messaging: Chat effortlessly with fellow Fabian-based names using Socket.io.
 User profiles: Create a profile to share information about yourself and your family history.
 Search and connect: Find other Fabian derivatives based on location and specific name.
-Roots discussion forum: Engage in conversations about ancestry, family stories, and shared heritage.
+Geneology map: Engage in conversations to develop maps of family history.

 ## Technology Stack